Instructors

 I had a one woman show exhibiting my pottery in Cherry Hill, New Jersey and won numerous awards for my pottery at various crafts shows.
 My watercolors have been published in the White Rose Journal and I have donated watercolors and acrylics the past several years to the Land Conservancy of Adams County.
 There are colored pencil and fabric works of mine hanging in the Gettysburg Church of the Brethren and I have done both colored pencil drawings and acrylic paintings for retirees from that congregation.

-Linda Fauth taught Culinary classes at Biglerville High School for 25 years.
+Linda taught Culinary classes at Biglerville High School for 25 years.
 In retirement, she volunteered with Penn State Extension as a Food and Wellness Demonstration assistant.
 She has also presented demo/lectures on healthy eating choices.
 She has been an Adams County Arts Council Summer Camp Culinary Instructor, directing “Kids in the Kitchen” , “Fun with Foods” and “Baking” camps.
 Recently, she has used ZOOM to share and demonstrate pie-baking recipes.

 Debbie Westmoreland